Lisdexamfetamine: Medical

-Lisdexamfetamine is used primarily as a treatment for attention deficit hyperactivity disorder (ADHD) and binge eating disorder.
+Lisdexamphetamine is used primarily as a treatment for attention deficit hyperactivity disorder (ADHD) and binge eating disorder.
 It has similar off-label uses as those of other pharmaceutical amphetamines, such as the treatment of narcolepsy.
-Individuals over the age of 65 were not commonly tested in clinical trials of lisdexamfetamine for ADHD.
-According to a 2019 systematic review, lisdexamfetamine was the most effective treatment for adult ADHD.
+Individuals over the age of 65 were not commonly tested in clinical trials of lisdexamphetamine for ADHD.
+According to a 2019 systematic review, lisdexamphetamine was the most effective treatment for adult ADHD.

 Available forms

-Lisdexamfetamine is available as the dimesylate salt in the form of both oral capsules and chewable tablets.
-A dose of 50 mg of lisdexamfetamine dimesylate is approximately equimolar to a 20 mg dose of dextroamphetamine sulfate or to 15 mg dextroamphetamine free-base in terms of the amount of dextroamphetamine contained.
-Lisdexamfetamine capsules can be swallowed intact, or they can be opened and mixed into water, yogurt, or applesauce and consumed in that manner.
+Lisdexamphetamine is available as the dimesylate salt in the form of both oral capsules and chewable tablets.
+A dose of 50 mg of lisdexamphetamine dimesylate is approximately equimolar to a 20 mg dose of dextroamphetamine sulfate or to 15 mg dextroamphetamine free-base in terms of the amount of dextroamphetamine contained.
+Lisdexamphetamine capsules can be swallowed intact, or they can be opened and mixed into water, yogurt, or applesauce and consumed in that manner.

 Contraindications

-Pharmaceutical lisdexamfetamine is contraindicated in people with hypersensitivity to amphetamine products or any of the formulation's inactive ingredients.
+Pharmaceutical lisdexamphetamine is contraindicated in people with hypersensitivity to amphetamine products or any of the formulation's inactive ingredients.
 It is also contraindicated in patients who have used a monoamine oxidase inhibitor (MAOI) within the last 14 days.
 Amphetamine products are contraindicated by the United States Food and Drug Administration (USFDA) in people with a history of drug abuse, heart disease, or severe agitation or anxiety, or in those currently experiencing arteriosclerosis, glaucoma, hyperthyroidism, or severe hypertension.
 However, a European consensus statement on adult ADHD noted that stimulants do not worsen substance misuse in adults with ADHD and comorbid substance use disorder and should not be avoided in these individuals.
-In any case, the statement noted that immediate-release stimulants should be avoided in those with both ADHD and substance use disorder and that slower-release stimulant formulations like OROS methylphenidate (Concerta) and lisdexamfetamine should be preferred due to their lower misuse potential.
+In any case, the statement noted that immediate-release stimulants should be avoided in those with both ADHD and substance use disorder and that slower-release stimulant formulations like OROS methylphenidate (Concerta) and lisdexamphetamine should be preferred due to their lower misuse potential.
 Prescribing information approved by the Australian Therapeutic Goods Administration further contraindicates anorexia.

 Adverse effects

-Products containing lisdexamfetamine have a comparable drug safety profile to those containing amphetamine.
-The major side effects of lisdexamfetamine in short-term clinical trials (≥5% incidence) have included decreased appetite, insomnia, dry mouth, weight loss, irritability, upper abdominal pain, nausea, vomiting, diarrhea, constipation, increased heart rate, anxiety, dizziness, and feeling jittery.
+Products containing lisdexamphetamine have a comparable drug safety profile to those containing amphetamine.
+The major side effects of lisdexamphetamine in short-term clinical trials (≥5% incidence) have included decreased appetite, insomnia, dry mouth, weight loss, irritability, upper abdominal pain, nausea, vomiting, diarrhea, constipation, increased heart rate, anxiety, dizziness, and feeling jittery.
 Rates of side effects may vary in adults, adolescents, and children.
-Rare but serious side effects of lisdexamfetamine may include mania, sudden cardiac death in those with underlying heart problems, stimulant psychosis, and serotonin syndrome.
+Rare but serious side effects of lisdexamphetamine may include mania, sudden cardiac death in those with underlying heart problems, stimulant psychosis, and serotonin syndrome.